-Based on our understanding regarding proposed construction and subsurface conditions encountered in the test pits, it appears that either lean clay or claystone bedrock will be encountered at potential foundation bearing depths.
-Based on laboratory test results and WSG's experience with similar conditions and materials, we believe the lean clay and bedrock materials will provide adequate support for lightly loaded residential foundations.
-Based on swell-consolidation testing and WSG's experience with similar materials in this area, the lean clay and bedrock materials will also display low swell potentials under loading and wetting conditions and certain design and construction considerations should be implemented to reduce potential differential foundation and slab movement associated with expansive soils and bedrock.
+Based on our understanding regarding proposed construction and subsurface conditions encountered in the test pits, it appears that both natural lean clay and sandstone-claystone bedrock will likely be encountered at potential foundation bearing depths.
+Based on laboratory test results and WSG's experience with similar conditions and materials, WSG believes both the natural clay and bedrock materials will provide suitable bearing for shallow (spread footing) foundation systems.

+Based on swell-consolidation testing and WSG's experience with similar materials in this area, the lean clay and bedrock materials will also display low swell potentials under loading and wetting conditions and certain design and construction considerations should be implemented to reduce potential differential foundation and slab movement associated with expansive soils.